Story

 Final Design Decisions:

-Added an info icon to the hiking trail difficulty section to clarify definitions for users.
+Clarifying trail difficulty: Added an info icon to the hiking trail difficulty section to help users understand ratings and reduce confusion from unclear content.

 These screenshots show off the final draft of the Virtual Park Ranger App screens, ready to guide the way!